mindbox-cloud/android-sdk/README.md

 ## License

-The library is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The library is available as open source under the terms of the [License](https://github.com/mindbox-cloud/android-sdk/blob/develop/LICENSE.md).